 Applying Artificial Intelligence, Virtual Reality and other cutting-edge technologies for SDG learning

-This year’s Summer School projects will compete to win an invitation to the 2019 UNLEASH event.
+Three of this year’s Summer School participants will be selected for the 2019 UNLEASH event.
 UNLEASH is a global innovation lab, which gathers 1,000 talents annually to collaborate on solutions to meet the United Nations Sustainable Development Goals.
 This year, UNLEASH will be held in Shenzhen, China, from November 6-13, 2019.
 This is a chance to be one of the talents selected to be part of the leading platform for solutions to the world’s most pressing problems.

-The SDG Summer School program is worth 6 ECTS credits.
+The SDG Summer School program is worth 6 ECTS credits at University of Geneva.